Embracing the Journey: My Son’s First Year in Hockey 2024

 Skill enhancement: Practices and games are opportunities for growth.

-As we gear up for what lies ahead, I remind myself that every player develops at their own pace.
+own pace.
 Each practice and game will bring new challenges that will contribute to my son’s growth as both an athlete and an individual.

 The Importance of Supportive Parents